Srini-mat/Matlab_codes/README.md

 # Matlab_codes
 Hello!
 I am Srinivasan.
-I like to programme my academic assignments and I share them as referece for fellow students.
+I like to programme my academic assignments and I share them as reference for fellow students.